Skip to main content

 History of Youth Information and Counselling in Finland.

 Youth information and counselling took its first steps in Finland in the 1950s.
 Back then, the services were directed particularly at young people who moved from the country to the city.
-Between 1953 and 1977, the Youth Department of the City of Helsinki provided information and counselling to Helsinki-based young people and those who had just moved from the country.
+Between 1953 and 1977, the Youth Department of the City of Helsinki provided information and counselling to Helsinki-based young people and those who had just moved from the countryside.
 Themes covered included leisure activities, study options and the various non-governmental organisations that operated in the capital.
 With youth information and counselling services, the Youth Department tried to encourage young people who did not belong to any associations or NGOs to participate in youth activities.
+The service was voluntary for young people.

 In Turku, planning for youth information and counselling services began in 1957, and the first services were launched two years later.
 A dedicated office facility for the services was opened in Turku in 1969.
 In the same year, the youth information centre in Turku was awarded a grant for the purpose of counselling young people who had recently moved to Turku.

-Those who provided counselling to young people moving from the country are considered to be the pioneers of youth information and counselling.
-Further down the continuum, there are European youth information and counselling services and their umbrella organisation ERYICA (European Youth Information and Counselling Agency).
+Those who provided counselling to young people moving from the countryside are considered to be the pioneers of youth information and counselling.
+Further down the continuum, there are European youth information and counselling services and their umbrella organisation ERYICA.
 The Finnish network of youth information and counselling services has been and still is an active participant of ERYICA.

 Elsewhere in Europe, the first youth information and counselling service points were established in Belgium, Germany, France and the United Kingdom in the 1960s and 1970s.
-Little by little, the services started to expand their scope from young people’s specific problems to various new sectors.
+Little by little, the services started to expand their scope from specific problems of young people to various new sectors.

 The oldest, best-known way of providing youth information and counselling services is through service centres and points.
 Service provision today is not so different from the past: responding to young people’s information needs and offering high-quality advice, counselling and support.